 Doing this brings an important human element to the closing call.
 Yes, it’s a business transaction, but never forget you’re talking to real people with real emotions and problems.

 This is less of a preparation item than a gut check for you.
-If you don’t understand exactly which product your prospect needs and what value they’ll get from it, it’s too early to run a closing call.
+If you don’t understand exactly which product your prospect needs and what value they’ll get, it’s too early to run a closing call.

-If your prospect’s needs are particularly complex, it can be helpful to prepare a short presentation or outline of that information.
+If your prospect’s needs are particularly complex, preparing a short presentation or outline of that information can be helpful.
 Use this collateral at the beginning of your closing call to ensure you and your prospect are on the same page about their needs.

 The best way to address objections during a closing call is to anticipate them, so use your coach as a resource to spot potential blockers before they happen.